The VolCAN Project

 In early-September, 2022, VolCAN team members John Ericksen, Tobias Fischer, Matthew Fricke, Carter Frost, Melanie Moses, Karissa Rosenberger, Samantha Wolf, Rafael Fierro & Scott Nowicki traveled to Iceland.
 On September 3 the team visited the Krýsuvík Geothermal Area.
 September 4 & 5 the team was at the Fagradalsfjall Volcano where we flew multiple missions.
 September 7 the team few missions from the South East river outlet from Katla as well as at the Sólheimajökull Glacier(on top of the Katla Volcano).
 September 8 the team hiked out of Emstrur-Botnar Hut, along Laugavegur near Þórsmörk on the West side of Katla and few multiple missions.

-VolCAN Expedition to the island in Spain
+VolCAN Expedition to Iceland 2022

 In late-November, 2021, VolCAN team members Tobias Fischer, Scott Nowicki, Matthew Fricke, and John Ericksen collected gas samples from the CO2 plume of the erupting Cumbre Vieja volcano.
 Cumbre Vieja is located on La Palma Island in Spain’s Canary Islands.
 The eruption, which began in September and ended in late December, is the largest in Europe in 500 years.